 - Inclusion Hub Club Action Plan Template (MS Word, 73 Kb)

 Resources for clubs and volunteers

-Access for All: Opening Doors - a guide to support sports clubs to improve physical access for disabled people
+- Access for All: Opening Doors - supporting sports clubs to improve physical access

-Access for all: inclusive communications - supports providers to reach a wider audience, including more disabled people
+- Access for all: inclusive communications - supports providers to reach a wider audience

-Talk to Me - identification of the 10 key principles that support providers to deliver more appealing opportunities for disabled people
+- Talk to Me - 10 key principles that support providers to deliver more appealing opportunities for disabled people

 - Talk to Me: Principles in Action - provides real life examples of how to implement the 10 principles